ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 privacy properties the Client requires.
-As long as each redemption partition maintains a strong privacy boundary with each other, the verifier will only be able to learn a number of bits of information up to the limits within that "redemption partitions".
+As long as each redemption partition maintains a strong privacy boundary with each other, the verifier will only be able to learn a number of bits of information up to the limits within that "redemption partition".

 To support this strategy, the client keeps track of a `partition` which contains the set of Issuers that redemptions have been attempted